RenderKit/oidn/doc/api.md

 renderers use a high-quality pixel reconstruction filter instead of the trivial box filter to minimize aliasing artifacts (e.g. Gaussian, Blackman-Harris).
 The `RT` filter does support such pixel filters but only if implemented with importance sampling.
-Weighted pixel sampling (or sometimes called *splatting*) introduces correlation between neighboring pixels, which causes the denoising to fail (the noise will not be filtered), thus it is not supported.
+Weighted pixel sampling (sometimes called *splatting*) introduces correlation between neighboring pixels, which causes the denoising to fail (the noise will not be filtered), thus it is not supported.